vuminhtue/SMU_Machine_Learning_Python/README.md

-# Machine Learning using R
+# Machine Learning using Python

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).